CostaKevin/database/README.md

 This repository highlights my practical work in **SQL proficiency**, **data cleaning**, **data transformation**, and **relational database design**.
 The projects are built with a strong focus on **data quality**, **query performance**, and foundational skills relevant to **machine learning workflows**.

-> 🚧 This repository is evolving.
-It starts with one project per category and will grow in complexity and coverage over time.

 ---